AaronSirico/AaronSirico.github.io/README.md

  Using the System.IO using namespace we can write in files and write out files

  Basic Game also uses for each loops to cycle through file it is reading in

+ # Study App

+ Study App was an application created to randomize a user's studying experince

+ This current project is a work in progress, however the fundamentals of the program are there

+ The project currently produces a random question into the console on every startup